Brief data for post 13 -steel beam

 A Solved Problem 4-6-How to Find The Available Flexure Strength?

-From Prof. Alan Williams’s book Structure -Reference manual, solved problem 4.6 A simply supported W16x40 beam of grade 50 steel is laterally braced at 6 ft intervals and is subjected to a uniform bending moment with Cb =1.0.
+From Prof. Alan Williams’s book Structure -Reference manual,ย solved problem 4.6 A W16x40 beam of grade 50 steel is laterally braced at 6 ft intervals.
+It is subjected to a uniform bending moment with the coefficient of moment Cb =1.0.

-This graph represents the relation between Lb and the nominal moment Mn, it has three zones based on the value of Lb and its relation with Lp &Lr.
+Determine the beam’s available flexure strength.
+This graph represents the relation between Lb and the nominal moment Mn; it has three zones based on the value of bracing length Lb and its relation with Lp and Lr.ย ย

 Analysis for the given section by the LRFD design.